Auto makers flock to Russia in search of growth

 Car sales in Russia grew by 40 percent last year in volume terms to over 2.6 million vehicles, recovering most of the ground lost after they halved in the slump of 2009.
 Insiders expect that figure to reach or beat 3 million this year.

-Francois Goupil de Bouille, head of Nissan's Russia office, said in an interview that he expects the Russian market to reach 4 million vehicles in 2015 and become the top market in Europe by 2014-2015.

-In money terms, sales grew by 70 percent last year to nearly $60 billion, estimates consultancy PwC, buoyed by a state-backed scrappage scheme -- now phased out -- that encouraged drivers to dump their dilapidated Ladas and buy new models.
+In money terms, sales grew by 70 percent last year to nearly $60 billion, estimates consultancy PwC, buoyed by a state-backed scrappage scheme - now phased out - that encouraged drivers to dump their clapped-out Ladas and buy new models.

 Sales of foreign brands made in Russia topped one million for the first time in 2011, reflecting President Vladimir Putin's drive to diversify the industrial base of the world's ninth-largest economy away from oil and gas.